metablaster/WindowsFirewallRuleset/README.md

 - `sigcheck64.exe` is a digital signature verification tool which you can download from Microsoft site and should be placed either into `C:\tools` directory or to `%PATH%` environment variable.\
-`Windows Firewall Ruleset` will use it to perform online malware analysis on virus total for every executable that is not digitally signed before a firewall rule is made for that executable.\
+`Windows Firewall Ruleset` will use it to perform online malware analysis on VirusTotal for every executable that is not digitally signed before a firewall rule is made for that executable.\
 This ensures integrity of firewall because it excludes the risk of malware having a firewall rule.\
-Of course this is only a recommendation, if there is no `sigcheck64.exe` in `PATH` no malware analysis is made.
+Of course this is only a recommendation, if there is no `sigcheck64.exe` in `PATH` no malware analysis is made.\
+By using this functionality you're agree to [VirusTotal Terms of Service][virustotal terms] and [VirusTotal Privacy Policy][virustotal privacy]

 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.